The Village staff and employees strive to provide the best service possible to our residents, while keeping your property taxes as low as possible.

 Work Environment Factors:

-Ability to work under conditions that occasionally require exposure to environmental factors such as temperature and noise extremes, odors, toxic agents, wetness, electrical currents, moving parts, fumes.
+Ability to work under conditions that occasionally require exposure to environmental factors such as temperature and noise extremes, odors. toxic and/or caustic chemicals and agents, wetness, moving parts, fumes.
 This exposure may cause some discomfort and presents a risk of injury.
 The noise level in the work environment is usually moderate, but occasionally loud.

 Requires the ability to recognize and identify similarities or differences between characteristics of colors, shapes and sounds associated with job-related objects, materials and tasks.